 Types of Lawn Spreader

-There are two main types of lawn spreader – drop spreaders and broadcast spreaders.
+There are three main types of lawn spreader – broadcast spreaders, drop spreaders, and hand held spreaders.

 1. Broadcast Fertilizer Spreaders